PROBLEM

 After creating my prototype, I brought back the same participants for usability testing to observe how they interacted with the design and identify areas for improvement.

 I gave users specific tasks—like finding a menu item, subscribing for updates, or browsing the product gallery—and watched in real time over Zoom as they completed them.
 I took notes on where users hesitated, spent too much time, or skipped over content, and noted their pain points throughout the experience.
-I don't like the dashes

 Affinity Map